MobileProgramming-Kelompok5/Movie-App-2/README.md

 ## Disclaimer :warning:

-This web is for educational purposes only
+This app is for educational purposes only